 Michel Roux meets Bermondsey Street Bees

-Our story began began when Dale Gibson realised that the roof of our Victorian sugar warehouse overlooking The Shard would be a perfect place to keep bees in the heart of London.
-Surrounded by parks and lush rooftop gardens, Bermondsey Street provides a surprisingly green environment.
+The story began began when Dale Gibson realised that the roof of our Victorian sugar warehouse overlooking The Shard would be a perfect place to keep bees in the heart of London.
+Surrounded by parks and rooftop gardens, Bermondsey Street provides a surprisingly green environment.
 After completing beekeeper training, he installed the first hives in 2007, beginning a fascinating journey into what has become a passion for bee welfare and raw honey production.

 Alongside our own honey production, our ‘Metro’ and ‘Union’ labels allow us to curate limited edition honeys from other English artisan beekeepers who share our philosophy.
 We also keep bees and produce honey for a number of visionary businesses who understand the fragile eco system in which honeybees exist and actively support our sustainability agenda.